-Spondylosis pain is produced by nerve compression that develops because of an anatomical abnormality associated with a degenerative spine condition.
+Spondylosis pain is produced by nerve compression from a degenerative spine condition.
 Spinal nerve roots and the spinal cord itself are vulnerable when, for example, arthritis of the spine produces bone spurs, or degenerative disc disease leads to a herniated disc.
-When excess bone matter or seeping disc nucleus material comes into contact with a nerve or the spinal cord, the brain responds with signals that produce pain, tingling, numbness or muscle weakness.
+When excess bone matter or seeping disc material comes into contact with a nerve or the spinal cord, the brain responds with signals that produce pain, tingling, numbness or muscle weakness.

-Spondylosis pain also may occur when cartilage — which is normally present to help the spine experience smooth, pain-free motion — wears away with age.
-Once cartilage is gone, vertebrae are left to rub directly against one another, which causes stiffness and pain.
+Spondylosis pain also may occur when cartilage — which helps the spine to have smooth, pain-free motion — wears away with age.
+Once cartilage is gone, the vertebrae rub directly against one another, which can causes stiffness and pain.

 Areas affected by spondylosis pain

 Spondylosis pain exists in two forms: localized and radiating.
 Localized pain occurs at the site of where joints are rubbing together or where nerve compression exists.
 The pain can range from mildly tender to excruciatingly sharp.
 Radiating pain travels along the length of a nerve in the direction of the stimulated body part, which can produce a burning sensation.
 The areas of the body affected by radiating pain depend on the location of the compressed nerve:

 - Cervical spondylosis — neck, shoulders, arms, hands, fingers